DrakirL/DrakirL.github.io/p10/class/ranger.md

 ### Level 1: Loyal Friend
 Both you and your Companion gains the following ability:
-+ When an ally that is entirely within your reach takes damage, you can use 1 Action to reduce that damage by half.
-If you do so, you must also take the resulting damage.
++ When an ally that is entirely within your reach takes damage, you can use 1 Action to reduce that damage by half by taking it in their stead.
+(PHRASING?)

 ### Level 2: Encourange Frenzy?
 Let Loose?
 ???

-### Level 3: ???
+### Level 3: Team Tactics?
-???
+You gain one of the following benefits of your choice:

+#### Guardian
+When a creature entirely within your Companion's Reach makes an Attack against you, that attack gains Disadvantage.

+#### Pursuer
+When you make an Attack against a creature entirely within your Companion's Reach, that Attack gains Advantage.

 ### Level 4: ???
 ???